 - Group your fleet vehicles per area (and lease where needed) to reduce mileage

 - Hire personnel from different areas (weekly recalls should be enough if you manage with Veturilo)

 Pay how you drive (PHYD), and how to use it

 How does PHYD work?
-It’s much like PAYD, with the difference here that you can use added Telematic data, as well, as additional sensors; like accelerometer monitoring which measures driver behavior, such as our very own Veturilo fleet management solution.
+It’s much like PAYD, with the difference here that you can use added Telematic data, as well, as additional sensors; like accelerometer monitoring which measures driver behavior, such as our very own Veturilo vehicle management solution.

 In PHYD insurance solutions, vehicle information is automatically transmitted to the system, providing much more immediate feedback to the driver; and adjusting the cost of insurance dynamically with a change of risk.
 This means that drivers have an even stronger incentive to adopt safer driving behaviors and practices.